eaemilio/bank-assistant/docs/TROUBLESHOOTING.md

 ---

-## Checklist de Diagnóstico
+## Diagnostic Checklist

-Cuando tengas un problema, sigue este orden:
+When you have a problem, follow this order:

-- [ ] 1. ¿Node.js está instalado? `node --version`
+- [ ] 1.
+Is Node.js installed? `node --version`
-- [ ] 2. ¿Dependencias instaladas? `npm install`
+- [ ] 2.
+Dependencies installed? `npm install`
-- [ ] 3. ¿Archivo `.env` existe y está completo? `npm run check`
+- [ ] 3.
+Does `.env` file exist and is complete? `npm run check`
-- [ ] 4. ¿Hay errores en los logs?
-Revisar `logs/error.log`
+- [ ] 4.
+Are there errors in logs?
+Check `logs/error.log`
-- [ ] 5. ¿La conexión funciona?
-Verificar credenciales
+- [ ] 5.
+Does connection work?
+Verify credentials
-- [ ] 6. ¿Los correos existen?
-Verificar bandeja
+- [ ] 6.
+Do emails exist?
+Check inbox
-- [ ] 7. ¿El PDF tiene texto?
-Intentar seleccionar texto en el PDF
+- [ ] 7.
+Does PDF have text?
+Try to select text in the PDF

 ---

-## Obtener Ayuda
+## Get Help

-Si ninguna solución funciona:
+If no solution works:

-1. **Recopila información:**
+1. **Collect information:**
-   - Versión de Node.js: `node --version`
+   - Node.js version: `node --version`
-   - Sistema operativo
+   - Operating system
-   - Contenido de `logs/error.log` (sin contraseñas)
+   - Content of `logs/error.log` (without passwords)
-   - Pasos exactos para reproducir
+   - Exact steps to reproduce

-2. **Busca problemas similares:**
+2. **Search for similar issues:**
-   - Revisa FAQ.md
+   - Check FAQ.md
-   - Busca en GitHub Issues
+   - Search in GitHub Issues

-3. **Crea un Issue:**
+3. **Create an Issue:**
-   - Incluye toda la información recopilada
+   - Include all collected information
-   - Describe el problema claramente
+   - Describe the problem clearly
-   - Incluye logs relevantes (SIN contraseñas ni información sensible)
+   - Include relevant logs (WITHOUT passwords or sensitive information)

 ---

-**¿El problema persiste?** Abre un issue en GitHub con:
+**Problem persists?** Open an issue on GitHub with:
-- Descripción del problema
+- Problem description
-- Logs relevantes (sin info sensible)
+- Relevant logs (without sensitive info)
-- Sistema operativo y versión de Node.js
+- Operating system and Node.js version
-- Pasos para reproducir
+- Steps to reproduce